 Every day small numbers parade outside the KPU’s Jakarta HQ.
 However they’ve toned down their feigned outrage since senior clerics from the two largest Islamic organisations, Nahdlatul Ulama (NU – Revival of the scholars) and Muhammadiyah (followers of Muhammad), reminded them it’s time to pray, not protest.

 One zealot called for Widodo to be beheaded which prompted the police to arrest.
 Most of the time they’ve been watching and warning, intimidating by numbers and discipline, and avoiding confrontations like forcefully dispersing.
-This welcome shift in crowd-control techniques follows training by the Australian police.
+This significant shift in crowd-control techniques follows training by the Australian police.

-Two decades ago Soeharto stepped down after men in uniform (the police were then part of the military) opened fire on student demonstrators, killing four and injuring scores.
+Two decades ago Soeharto stepped down after men in uniform (the police were then part of the military) opened fire on student demonstrators, killing four and injuring scores

-So far the Prabowo camp’s anger has also been muted by requirements of faith.
+So far the Subianto camp’s anger has also been muted by requirements of faith.
 It’s now the middle of the Ramadan holy month; as the four weeks of fasting heads towards Idul Fitri in early June, the famished are showing exhaustion.

 Napoleon Bonaparte said an army marches on its stomach.
 So do rioters.